MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     The questions will be presented one at a time.

-1. Consider each question appropriately before answering.
+1. If clarifications are needed, consider each question appropriately before answering.

     In a production environment, your answers should reflect careful analysis of business needs, user experience considerations, and technical constraints.
 However, for this training, you can selected the recommended option for each question.